Latest

 - Notes are searchable through Apple’s Core Spotlight.

-- They can be filtered by categories (Document, Source, Note, Journal) and tags.
+- They can be filtered by categories: Document, Source, Note, and Journal.

 - Search results are weighted by relevance, showing previews of context.